 54 mg*0,2 = approximate absorption of iron is therefore 11 mg.

 Iron food supplements containing heme iron contain usually either food albumin (e.g. hematogen) or hemoglobin (pill/capsule form supplements).
 In Estonia, hematogen bars usually contain 10 mg of heme iron for 100 g.
 From one 50 g bar you will get around 5 mg of heme iron.
 Nowadays hematogen bars contain a lot of sugar – usually at least 50% of the bar is made up from sugar as condensed milk and white sugar.
 Such bars are not suitable for diabetics and everyday use in case of iron deficiency (anemia).

 In case of supplements containing hemoglobin, it is necessary to take into account the actual content of hemoglobin.
 1 g of hemoglobin contains around 3,4 mg of heme iron, i.e. 500 mg of hemoglobin contains about 1,7 mg of heme iron, which is a rather low iron content.
 In case of diagnosed iron deficiency, such low heme-iron content is not sufficient.
 Although body absorbs heme-iron better than non-heme iron (15–35% vs 1–20% based on nutrition sciences), vitamin C increases non-heme iron absorption manyfold, when consumed 20–60 mg at the same time with iron.
 Higher vitamin C content increases the amount of free iron and causes more oxidative stress, which we discussed here.

 NB!
 For instance, in Estonia food supplement producer is not obliged to bring out the content of heme and non-heme iron.
 Check the content of hemoglobin!
-Usually food supplements containing hemoglobin also contain some non-heme iron (e.g. divalent iron sulphate, which has low bioavailability and often irritates the stomach).
+Usually food supplements containing hemoglobin also contain some non-heme iron (e.g. divalent iron sulphate or iron fumarate etc, which have lower bioavailability and often irritate the stomach).
 The elemental iron content on the label is the sum of all elemental iron in the product (heme+non-heme iron).